 No. A free Trade agreement exists within the European Union which means that Import licenses and Trade Compliance is not required.

 What will be required for Exports after the UK leaves the EU / Brexit?

-The UK government and heads of the European Union are still trying to work that out with a great detail of discussion to be had and negotiated.
-Mouse & Bear Solutions will release a dedicated page to Brexit when the details become clearer.
-UK.GOV have information on thier website about what will be required in the event on a No Deal.
+The UK government and heads of the European Union are still working on the Trade Agreement now th UK have left the European Union.
+UK.GOV have information on their website about what will be required in the event on a No Deal.